Todd Knouse, Head of School

 My wife and I are blessed with three great kids.
 Our two oldest are in high school, and our youngest is a student here at NMIS.

-Julia Rivera-Tapia, Assistant Head of School
+Julia Rivera-Tapia, School Director

 Julia Rivera-Tapia graduated from the University of New Mexico with a bachelor's degree in Bilingual Education.
 Her teaching career began in the summer of 2005.
 In 2009 she moved to New York to obtain a master's degree in Educational Leadership from Columbia University.
 Mrs. Rivera-Tapia was an intern principal at Coronado Elementary School where she had the privilege to learn from an amazing principal.
 In 2010 she obtained her administrator license but made the choice to remain in the class as I was also a new mother.
 Sub-Directora Rivera-Tapia is passionate about bilingual education and witnessing the magic when students begin to read and write!
 Besides teaching kindergarten, she has been a first grade teacher, early childhood liaison, an instructional coach, an IB coordinator, and has served as a school leader in many capacities as well as an advocate in non-profit organizations throughout the community.
 Mrs. Rivera-Tapia has experienced the growth of New Mexico International School, and is truly fortunate to be able to be a part of this new phase.
 Mrs. Rivera-Tapia is married to Luis and they have three amazing children, two guinea pigs, and a dog named Cachito (because he is really tiny).

-Corinne Teller, Finance ad Business Director
+Corinne Teller, Finance Director

 I am from Albuquerque, NM.
 I graduated from Valley High School and then went on to graduate from UNM with a Bachelor of Science.
 After graduating, I lived in Chicago and Florida.
 I have always been interested in the diverse education offered through charter schools.
 I am not seen at the school very often because I am often in my office crunching numbers, doing what I can to drive the finances behind our successful school.
 I love working in an office, working with the numbers an helping with the students when I can.
 This is my first job working at a school- working around children and parents who appreciate the benefits of a charter school like NMIS makes it even more enjoyable to come to work!
 I love the sounds of kids working, playing and learning to speak Spanish.